Registered Spoken Language Interpreter

 This fee is subject to change.

-If the target language is NOT available for testing, proceed to step 5.
+If your target language does NOT have an exam, proceed to step 5.

 Now that you have passed the exams, you are ready to enroll with the Judicial Council as a registered spoken language court interpreter.
 The Court Interpreters Program will email you the application packet.